Mannydheer/Seek-Sport/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ### Acknowledgments
-Big thank you to LucasBassetti - ReactSimpleChatbot Materials UI!
+Big thank you to LucasBassetti - ReactSimpleChatbot.
+Materials UI.